geoffreyvanwyk/werkstatt/README.md

-# Wsler
+# Werkstatt
-> Pronounced "whistler", an Ansible project for setting up a development
+> An instant software development environment in Ubuntu for Windows
-> environment inside Windows Subsystem for Linux (WSL) based on Ubuntu 20.04.
+> Subsystem for Linux, built with Ansible.

 ## License
 Copyright &copy; 2022 Geoffrey van Wyk (https://geoffreyvanwyk.dev)